 sensitive country nationals to Property Protection Areas (PPAs), require a

 specific security plan, which must be forwarded to the FV&A Administrator

 with the BNL-473.
 The Subject Area will serve as the generic security plan

 for all visits and assignments that do not require a specific security plan.

-- How do I fill in an Electronic Open to the Public Form?
+- How do I fill in an Electronic Public Event Request Form?